martbetz/martbetz.github.io/_posts/2025-01-15-waste-of-space.md

 <hr>

 Update (Feb 19, 2025): I’m still hard at it; another five hours put in today, and I’m roughly half-way there.
-My only error so far was the way I named the files; had the dates been tagged in reverse (YYYY-MM-DD) they’d be far less taxing to sort — <i>Aaawww...
+My only error so far was the way I named the subs; had the dates been tagged in reverse (YYYY-MM-DD) they’d be far less taxing to sort — <i>Aaawww...
 I gone and done a stoopid, Bob!
 Why I do a stoopid?!</i>&nbsp;😣

 <hr>